MM-NeRF: Multimodal-Guided 3D Multi-Style Transfer of Neural Radiance Field: Introduction

 Existing methods \cite{chen2022upst, zhang2022arf, nguyen2022snerf, chiang2022hyper, huang2022stylizednerf, liu2023stylerf} have made great progress in 3D style transfer, such as photo-realistic style transfer \cite{chen2022upst}, arbitrary style transfer \cite{liu2023stylerf, chiang2022hyper}, and artistic style transfer \cite{zhang2022arf, nguyen2022snerf, huang2022stylizednerf}.
 However, as shown in Figure \ref{fig:first_fig} (a), these methods only focus on the stylization guided by single-modality styles and still suffer the challenges of high-quality stylization.
 This paper aims to achieve multi-style stylization guided by multimodal styles with high-quality details as Figure \ref{fig:first_fig} (b).

 Current 3D style transfer methods~\cite{nguyen2022snerf,chen2022upst,huang2022stylizednerf} usually generate stylized multi-view images by 2D stylization models~\cite{huang2017arbitrary,svoboda2020two} and these images are used as the supervisions of 3D style transfer.
 However, these methods show blurry details and cannot match the reference styles well.
 Two key problems cause this situation.
 The first one is inconstant multi-view supervision.
 As shown in Figure \ref{fig:motivation}, the generated supervisions between different views are inconsistent since each view is stylized independently, which makes NeRF tend to smooth details to reduce total loss, further leading to low-quality stylization.
 The second one is the domain gap among multiple styles.
-The two styles in Figure \ref{fig:motivation} have extremely different tones and details, which makes it more difficult for neural networks to learn the independent style representations and remains the tendency for style aliasing in multi-style learning.
-The two problems bring a huge challenge for 3D multi-style transfer.
+The two styles in Figure \ref{fig:motivation} have extremely different tones and details, which makes it more difficult for neural networks to learn style representations and remains the tendency for style aliasing in multi-style learning.
+The two problems bring a challenge for 3D multi-style transfer.
+As shown in Figure \ref{fig:motivation_2}, NeRF generates results with blurred details.

 In addition, existing methods~\cite{zhang2022arf,chen2022upst,huang2022stylizednerf, liu2023stylerf} only adopt single-modality styles (images) as guidance, which limits their application.
-Although CLIP-NeRF~\cite{wang2022clip} allows text-guided shape and appearance editing, it only achieves color transfer based on text and cannot transfer stylized details to 3D scenes.
+Although CLIP-NeRF~\cite{wang2022clip} allows text-guided appearance editing, it only achieves color transfer based on text and cannot transfer stylized details to 3D scenes.
 Furthermore, it is a key issue to generate similar results (color tone, details, strokes, etc.) guided by multiple modalities of a style.